giwrish/salesforce-interview-prep/07 Asynchronous Apex.md

 1. Scheduled Apex

     - What is a cron expression?
+Cron is a system that helps Linux users to schedule any task.
+However, a cron job is any defined task to run in a given time period.
+It can be a shell script or a simple bash command.
+Cron job helps us automate our routine tasks, it can be hourly, daily, monthly, etc.
     - What is the maximum number of Apex classes scheduled concurrently?
 100